djhaveri49/Analysis-of-Health-Insurance-Marketplace/README.md

 This project includes all the R code files that were required for the execution of the project.
 Also there is a pdf report included which also contains all the details of all the anlytical methods, visulizations and all the other details which are necessary for the project.

-Ps:- The data set which was used for our analysis in not on kaggle anymore, so I have included the 2 csv files which were used for the purpose of analysis of our project.
+Ps:- The data set which was used for our analysis is not on kaggle anymore and I cannot include these files here since they are really big files.